-Applying your skills to a broad range rather than just being a West End agent.
-Yeah, whatever.
-And they're one dimensional.
+Applying your skills to a broad range rather than just being a West End agent forever.
+You're one dimensional.
 Not that Western agents would want to be all dimensional.
 Yeah, but what happened after or during Knight Frank in terms of moving, yeah.

-So interestingly then then it's it's almost where the knight where the Kenwright story starts because as a knight, Frank and I started in 2005, and then by 2009, I was sitting there in a as an asset manager, the kind of graduate asset manager of the European Fund that had invested hundreds of millions of euros, and guite a lot of people had been made redundant around me.
+So interestingly then then it's it's almost where the knight where the Conroy story starts.
+Because as a knight, Frank and I started in 2005, and then by 2009, I was sitting there in a as an asset manager, the kind of graduate asset manager of the European Fund that had invested hundreds of millions of euros.
+And quite a lot of people had been made redundant around me.

 And I think they kept me because I wasn't getting paid very much.
-And then there's one other asset manager maybe too, and it was our job to try to not lose too much money.
+And then there was one other asset manager maybe too, and it was our job to try to not lose too much money.
 And so it's like, please can do that.
-You know, speaking with values please can the valuation not go down too much.
-So it's it's quite a depressing situation to be in.
+You know, speaking of values, please can the valuation not go down too much?
+It's quite a depressing situation to be in.

-And so it was at that time that I was introduced to Sam Lawson Johnston, my now business partner at one of my business partners, and he was introduced to me by my wife, who was my girlfriend at the time, and she thought that it would be interesting for us to meet.
+And so it was at that time that I was introduced to Sam Lawson Johnston, my now business partner at one of my now business partners, and he was introduced to me by my wife, who was my girlfriend at the time, and she thought that it would be interesting for us to meet.
 They grown up going to church together.
-She wanted to introduce me to say, this is a great guy.

-He's in property.
+She wanted to introduce me to say, it's a great guy, it's in property.

-So who's in property as well?
+So his in property as.

+Well.
 He's in property as well.
 Yeah.
-And so we met up.
-We had our first day in, Green Park with a sandwich and became very good friends very quickly.
+And so we met up, we had our first day in Green Park with a sandwich and became very good friends very quickly.